ahmedhammad97/P2P-Ping-Pong-Game/README.md

 After exactly 2 connection, the server calls `startGame()` function, which currently only sends a message to the client.

 The next steps are:
-- Designing the game GUI, perhaps using HTML5 Canvas or SVG.
+- ~~Designing the game GUI, perhaps using HTML5 Canvas or SVG.~~ Done.
 - ~~Track the mouse movement on the client side, and send the Y-position whenever it changes.~~ Done.
-- Move the player whenever the mouse position changes.
+- ~~Move the player whenever the mouse position changes.~~ Done.
-- Move the "ghost" player position whenever the client receives a new position update.
+- ~~Move the "ghost" player position whenever the client receives a new position update.~~ Done.
+- Draw the ball and Sync it's movement.
+- Add collision behaviour to it.
+- Count points/score and such.